Antonio-Iijima/alvin/README.md

 ## Contributing

-This project has taken far too much of my time, and will probably continue to do so for the foreseeable future.
-If you have ideas for interesting features, find or fix a bug, or even notice a typo, please feel free to contribute via a pull request.
+If you have ideas for interesting features, find or fix a bug, or even notice a typo, please feel free to contribute via a pull request; however, as of now Alvin is no longer under active development (i.e. I will not be adding any new features, continued updates, etc.).

 ## Resources

-In a nutshell, Alvin is a multi-paradigm language with the following features:
+In a nutshell, Alvin is a Lisp-family, primarily functional programming language with the following features:

 - Cambridge Polish syntax
 - Homoiconicity